Cairo corridor into the US

 Dubai corridor into the US.

 The primary capital-flow corridor for Cairo.
-Egyptian principals running a Gulf-then-US sequence rebuild for US visibility through a Dubai-anchored channel.
+Egyptian owners running a Gulf-then-US sequence rebuild for US visibility through a Dubai-anchored channel.

 See Dubai corridor →